Home Resolution Design Logo A white variation of the Resolution Design Logo All-black version of Resolution Design Logo.

 11.6 No partnership: Nothing in the Contract is intended to, or shall be deemed to, constitute a partnership or joint venture of any kind between any of the parties, nor constitute any party the agent of another party for any purpose.
 No party shall have authority to act as agent for, or to bind, the other party in any way.

-11.7 Third parties: A person who is not a party to the Contract shall not have any rights under or in connection with it.
+11.7 Third parties: A person who is not a party to the Contract shall not have any rights under or in connection with it, including any that arise under the Contracts (Rights of Third Parties) Act 1999.

 11.8 Variation: Except as set out in these Conditions, any variation, including the introduction of any additional terms and conditions, to the Contract, shall only be binding when agreed in writing and signed by Resolution.

-11.9 Entire agreement: The Contract constitutes the entire agreement between the parties.
-The Client acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of Resolution which is not set out in the Contract.
+11.9 Entire agreement: The Contract constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations, and understandings between them, whether written or oral, relating to its subject matter.
+The Client acknowledges that it has not relied on, and shall have no claim in respect of, any statement, promise or representation made or given by or on behalf of Resolution which is not set out in the Contract.

 11.10 Implied terms: These Conditions apply to the Contract to the exclusion of any other terms that the Client seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.